webix-hub/gitbook-webix-jet/details/subviews.md

 }
 ```

+When a user clicks the segmented button, a subview will be changed by **this.$scope.app.show**.
+For more details on app and view referencing, [go to the dedicated section](referencing.md).

 #### init\(view, url\)

 The method is called only once for every instance of a view class when the view is rendered.
 It can be used to change the initial UI configuration of a view.
-For instance, the above-defined toolbar will be always rendered with the first segment active regardless of the URL.
-You can link the control state to the URL:
+For instance, the above-defined toolbar will be always rendered with the first segment of the button active regardless of the URL.
+You can link the control state to the URL in **init**:

 ```js
 export default class ToolbarView extends JetView{